VB Decompiler News

 - BugFix: Parsing variable of "Select Case" statement where

-esi register is not used, but some optimizations used
+esi register is not used, but some optimizations were used

 during compilation (Native Code)